flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Later years will see new versions of the XNA framework supporting new devices (like Windows Phone 7) but slowly distancing itself away from the now-obsolete Xbox 360 hardware, until Microsoft abandoned XNA altogether in 2013 `r cite("games-xna_out")`.

-As a final note, for homebrew developers, **libXenon** is a free third-party library that provides low-end access to the hardware without copyright restrictions `r cite("games-libxenon")`, although its executables can only be run from a hacked Xbox 360 with signatures verification disabled.
+As a final note, for homebrew developers, **libXenon** is a free third-party library that provides low-level access to the hardware without copyright restrictions `r cite("games-libxenon")`, although its executables can only be run from a hacked Xbox 360 with signatures verification disabled.

 ### Storage medium